scorpido74/azure-docs.nl-nl/articles/search/search-query-troubleshoot-collection-filters.md

 - `flags/all(f: not f)`
 - `flags/all(f: not (f eq true))`

-In tegenstelling tot tekenreeks verzamelingen hebben Booleaanse verzamelingen geen beperkingen op die de operator kan worden gebruikt in welk type lambda-expressie Beide `eq` en `ne` kan worden gebruikt in de hoofdtekst van `any` of `all`.
+In tegens telling tot teken reeks verzamelingen hebben Boole-verzamelingen geen limieten voor de operator die kan worden gebruikt in welk type lambda-expressie.
+Beide `eq` `any` `all`en `ne` kunnen worden gebruikt in de hoofd tekst van of.

-Expressies, zoals de volgende zijn niet toegestaan voor Booleaanse verzamelingen:
+Expressies zoals de volgende zijn niet toegestaan voor Booleaanse verzamelingen:

 - `flags/any(f: f or not f)`
 - `flags/any(f: f or f)`